summercody/infecdatavisualizer/README.md

 multiple sources.

 NB: As historical data of this nature is more difficult to find, there are many fields marked as "nan".
-The data is best used as a means of displaying the functionality 'panepi_visualizer.py', and not as a comprehensive source of information.
+The data is best used as a means of displaying the functionality of 'panepi_visualizer.py', and not as a comprehensive source of information.

 **iso-codes.csv**